com-lihaoyi/mill/main/codesig/readme.md

 CodeSig works as follows:

-1. `LocalSummarizer` parses the bytecode of locally-defined classes, generating a hash-signature of every method, collecting all method calls it sees, and saving the class hierarchy
+1. `LocalSummary` parses the bytecode of locally-defined classes, generating a hash-signature of every method, collecting all method calls it sees, and saving the class hierarchy

-2. `ExternalSummarizer` parses a limited set of external upstream classes - those inherited by local classes or who appear in the argument types of a method call from local code into external code.
+2. `ExternalSummary` parses a limited set of external upstream classes - those inherited by local classes or who appear in the argument types of a method call from local code into external code.
 We extract the inheritance hierarchy and methods defined by each upstream class without performing any analysis of method bytecode

-3. `Resolver` uses the two summaries above to resolve local method calls collected by `LocalSummarizer` into possible local method definitions
+3. `ResolvedCalls` uses the two summaries above to resolve local method calls collected by `LocalSummary` into possible local method definitions

     1. For all method calls, it is straightforward to use the class hierarchy to find the set of possible local implementations.
 We have class